Djaro08/lizard-SEP/README.md

 ![output pytest](/Screenshots/Output_pytest.png)

-next we constructed the report by doing 'coverage report' and we downloaded this with 'coverage html'. the test also included some python packages that we ignored for this assigment and exluded them in the screenshots. the following two images are the result of 'coverage report' inside the terminal:
+Next, we constructed the report by doing 'coverage report' and we downloaded this with 'coverage html'. the test also included some Python packages that we ignored for this assignment and excluded them in the screenshots. the following two images are the result of the 'coverage report' inside the terminal:

 ![output coverage report 0](/Screenshots/Coverage_report0.png)
 ![output coverage report 1](/Screenshots/Coverage_report1.png)